 A further application of the concept of epistemic pushback is the belief that a dissenting voice that is protecting their own epistemic position is actively “harming” oppressed people by violating the oppressed people’s sense of knowing (their epistemic well-being).
 Most astonishing of all, write Pluckrose and Lindsay, Bailey’s aim in the above passage and indeed the aim of all who believe in Theory is “not to seek truth, but to teach a specific understanding of Social Justice, for the purposes of activism”.

 Activism on the behalf of human rights and social justice is, of course, worthy of support.
 The difficulty for Pluckrose and Lindsay, as well as social psychologist Jonathan Haidt is that in the abandonment of the principle of truth—which they contend includes the commitment to open inquiry and debate unrestricted by ideological commitments and presuppositions—we risk not having enough diversity of thought and information to come up with the best solutions that can achieve the ideals we have dedicated ourselves to.

-The authors of Cynical Theories acknowledge the worthiness of social justice ideas and explicitly affirm this throughout the book and in the following passage:
+The main author of Cynical Theories, Helen Pluckrose, acknowledges the worthiness of social justice ideas and explicitly affirms this throughout the book and in the following passage: